 Laboratory of Glial Cell Biology

-Stereotaxic surgey, Inmunofluorescence, Epifluorescent and Confocal microscopy, Stereology-based quantification, qPCR, Western blot, Primary cultures, organotypic cultures, in vitro models of phagocytosis, fluorescent-activated cell sorting.
+Stereotaxic surgery, immunofluorescence, epifluorescent and confocal microscopy and electron microscopy, stereology-based quantification, qPCR, gene arrays, ChiPSeq, RNASeq, fluorescent-activated cell sorting, Western blot, Seahorse metabolic analysis, primary cultures, organotypic cultures, in vitro models of phagocytosis, iPSCs.

-Stoelting stereotaxic surgery set up with Nanoject microcapillary injector; Leica vibratome; Heracell tissue culture incubator.
+Stoelting stereotaxic surgery set up with Nanoject microcapillary injector; Leica vibratome; Heracell tissue culture incubator; Perimed Doppler cerebral blood flow analyzer.